tidyverse/tidyverse.org/content/blog/pkgdown-2-1-0/index.md

 pkgdown sites can now provide a "light switch" that allows the user to switch between light and dark modes (based on work in bslib by @gadenbuie).
 The light switch appears at the far right at the navbar, and remembers the users choice between visits to your site.

 (Note that the light switch works differently to quarto dark mode.
 In quarto, you can provide two completely different themes for light and dark mode.
-In pkgdown, dark mode is a relatively thin overly that based on your light theme colours.)
+In pkgdown, dark mode is a relatively thin overlay that based on your light theme colours.)

 For now, you'll need to opt-in to the light-switch by adding the following to your `_pkgdown.yml`: